Harshita297156/GithubExplorer/README.md

 # GithubExplorer
-The main project files are inside the repo
+These are the main project files